Social learning theory: Evolution and cultural intelligence

-Social learning in neuroscience
+In neuroscience

 Recent research in neuroscience has implicated mirror neurons as a neurophysiology basis for social learning, observational learning, motor cognition and social cognition.
 Mirror neurons have been heavily linked to social learning in humans.
 Mirror neurons were first discovered in primates in studies which involved teaching the monkey motor activity tasks.
-One such study, focused on teaching primates to crack nuts with a hammer.
+One such study focused on teaching primates to crack nuts with a hammer.
 When the primate witnessed another individual cracking nuts with a hammer, the mirror neuron systems became activated as the primate learned to use the hammer to crack nuts.
 However, when the primate was not presented with a social learning opportunity, the mirror neuron systems did not activate and learning did not occur.
 Similar studies with humans also show similar evidence to the human mirror neuron system activating when observing another person perform a physical task.
 The activation of the mirror neuron system is thought to be critical for the understanding of goal directed behaviors and understanding their intention.
 Although still controversial, this provides a direct neurological link to understanding social cognition.

-Applications
+In social work

+In social work, some theories can be taken from many disciplines, such as criminology and education.
+Even though social learning theory comes from psychology, this theory can also be applied to the study of social work.
+Social learning theory is important in social work because of the observation of others.
+For example, if a child watches their sibling do their daily routine they are more likely going to want to copy the routine step by step.
+Feedback and reinforcement can help individuals learn and adopt new behaviors.
+Social workers can use feedback and reinforcements to help their clients make positive changes.
+For example, a social worker might provide feedback and reinforcement for a client who has made progress toward a goal, such as maintaining sobriety.
+Social learning provides a useful framework for social workers to help their clients make positive changes by leveraging the power of social influence and modeling.

+Depression

+Social learning theory has been explained and shown in many different examples.
+Depression in social learning can be discussed in a variety of ways.
+For example, a person with depression may withdraw from social situations and avoid interacting with others.
+They may feel like they don't have anything to contribute to conversations or others won't understand them.
+Depression can make it difficult for people to find the motivation to engage in social activities.
+They may also feel like it takes too much energy to interact with others, and they would rather stay home alone.
+Social learning theory provides a framework for understanding the role of social factors in depression and for developing interventions that promote positive behaviors and attitudes.